Leviathanium/NextUI-Theme-Manager/documents/THEMES.md

 The fastest way to understand themes:

 1. Open Theme Manager
-2. Go to **Export** from the main menu
+2. Go to **Export** from the main menu and export your device's current configuration
 3. Navigate to `Tools/tg5040/Theme-Manager.pak/Exports` on your device
-4. Explore the newly created theme package to see how files are organized.
+4. Explore the newly created theme package to see how files are organized

+---

 ## Detailed Theme Structure

 ### `manifest.json`

-This file contains essential metadata about your theme:
+This file contains essential metadata about your theme.
+It will look something like this when exported:

 ```json5
 {